devExcale/skys-jouzu-bulkops/resources/config.md

 - `field_dictionary`: The name of the field containing the dictionary's output.
 - `field_reading`: The name of the field where to store the extracted reading.
+- `tag_fail`: The tag to add to the note if the unpacking operation fails.'

 ### Pitch